 My dream is to become a teacher.
 If you have this dream, you're not alone.
-Here's a collection of short essay by aspiring teachers.
+Here's a collection of short essays by aspiring teachers.

 Current and future education students were asked to describe their motivation; what inspires them to succeed at their teacher training studies.

 As well as these 10 essays, you can see more writing collections from future educators.
 Additional student essays are available on the themes of:

 - inspired by learning experiences

 When I close my eyes, I picture myself in a school located in an urban setting, teaching a classroom of diverse yet alike students.
 These students are in the second grade, meaning that they are impressionable yet vulnerable to their environment whether this means at home, at school, or in their greater community.